-DQ7 DATA# Polling
+DQ7: DATA# Polling

-The EN29LV160C provides DATA# polling on DQ7 to indicate the status of the embedded operations.
-The DATA# polling feature is active during Byte Programming, Sector Erase, Chip Erase, and Erase Suspend.
+The EN29LV800C provides DATA# polling on DQ7 to indicate the status of the embedded operations.
+The DATA# Polling feature is active during the embedded Programming, Sector Erase, Chip Erase, and Erase Suspend.
 (See Table 10)

-When the embedded Programming is in progress, an attempt to read the device will produce the complement of the data written to DQ7.
-Upon the completion of the Byte Programming, an attempt to read the device will produce the true data written to DQ7.
-For the Byte Programming, DATA# polling is valid after the rising edge of the fourth WE# or CE# pulse in the four-cycle sequence.
+When the embedded Programming is in progress, an attempt to read the device will produce the complement of the data last written to DQ7.
+Upon the completion of the embedded Programming, an attempt to read the device will produce the true data written to DQ7.
+For the embedded Programming, DATA# polling is valid after the rising edge of the fourth WE# or CE# pulse in the four-cycle sequence.